People often ask me, “What’s the difference between a DPC and a Traditional Doctor’s Office”

 What if you just have a question for me?

 Sometimes, if you just have a question and you want to call or send a text, that is enough.
 Since we are not working through insurance, I get paid whether you call or see me or text.
 If I feel I can answer your question without you needing to come in, I can just answer your question.
 While an insurance-based doctor does not get paid until they see you in person, this is not the case in DPC.

 In my office, the only time you will ever pay anything more than your monthly fee will be if you request services that are fee-for-service.
 For example, I offer acupuncture and functional or integrative medicine consultations on a fee-for-service basis.
 There is also an additional fee for IUD insertion.
 If you have insurance, any time labs are drawn in the office, these will be billed to your insurance company.
 If you do not have insurance, we have a deal with a local lab that will give you 70% off all of your lab work and all costs are up front.
 We will always give you pricing on any labs BEFORE they are drawn.

 Why I’m building a DPC in Ridgewood NJ

 So we’ve covered why this kind of medical care is worth it for you.
-I want to spend 30-90 minutes with my patients per visit, so I can get to know them as a person, not just as a patient.
-I want to be able to call and text with patients directly to streamline communication and improve their care.
-I believe that this model will keep my costs lower and make comprehensive medical care for my patients affordable.
+I spend 30-90 minutes with my patients per visit, so I can get to know them as a person, not just as a patient.
+I call and text with patients directly to streamline communication and improve their care.
+This model keeps my costs much lower than a traditional practice and makes comprehensive medical care for my patients affordable.
 The key is building a community of patients.
 I have chosen to engage with patients who are interested in improving their health, but need some help.
 We have a mutual respect in which they trust my medical expertise, and I trust that they will put in just as much effort as I am putting into their health and their well-being.
 All for a low monthly fee—you can’t find that anywhere else!